LX-5060 A Choice of Filters for Q-SUN Xenon Test Chambers

 Window Glass Filters

-The spectrum produced by the Q-SUN window glass filter also covers most of the wavelengths that would be found from the many artificial light sources used indoors (cool white fluorescent, etc.), so it is appropriate for most indoor applications.
-For more information on how the spectrum of window glass filtered xenon compares to indoor light sources, see Q-Lab Technical Bulletin LX-5026.
+many artificial light sources used indoors, so it is appropriate for most indoor applications.
+For more information on how the spectrum of window glass filtered xenon compares to indoor light sources, see Q-Lab Technical Bulletin LX-5026 Quantifying the Indoor Light Environment.

-Window - B/SL.
+Window-B/SL.
 This filter is slightly more transmissive and produces a spectrum with slightly more short-wave UV.
 Window - B/SL has a nominal cut-on of 300 nm.
 This filter meets the requirements for window glass filters in ASTM, ISO and AATCC test methods, including AATCC TM 16-3.

-Window - IR.
+Window-IR.
 Infrared (IR) filters produce a similar short wavelength cut-on as other window glass filters, but also reduce the amount of long wavelength visible and IR energy that reaches the test specimen.
 This filter meets certain test specifications that call for “heat reducing filters" (ISO 105 B02).
 The IR filter has a nominal cut-on of 320 nm.

-Window - SF5.
+Window-SF5.
 This filter is specified for certain automotive interior tests (such as Ford) that require a so-called "335 nm long pass filter."
-Despite this OEM-designated description, the nominal cuton for this filter is 325 nm.
+Despite this OEM-designated description, the nominal cut-on for this filter is 325 nm.
 It is designed to simulate automotive interior conditions.